 1. Reframing how you look at your body

-Instead of looking at your body in a negative way, for example feeling your body has let you down, reframe those thoughts.
-It’s time to think of your body as an ally, rather than as the enemy.
+Instead of looking at your body negatively, for example, feeling your body has let you down, reframe those thoughts.
+It’s time to think of your body as an ally rather than as the enemy.
 Your body is fighting chronic illness with you!
-Despite all of its challenges it’s still fighting and functioning in the best way it can, just like you.
-Your body is a warrior, and together you can find ways to overcome your chronic illness and live well in spite of it.
+Despite all of the challenges, it’s still fighting and functioning in the best way it can, just like you.
+Your body is a warrior, and together you can find ways to overcome your chronic illness and live well despite it.

 It’s all about appreciating yourself and focusing on the positives about yourself, even when things don’t go to plan.
 Treat yourself as you would treat a loved one.
 We’re often so good at being there for others and building them up.
 It’s time to start doing that for yourself.

-Mindfulness can help us to gain greater control over our emotions and to control anxiety.
-Through regular mindfulness practice we can introduce mindfulness into our day to day lives.
+Mindfulness can help us gain greater control over our emotions and control our anxiety.
+Through regular mindfulness practice, we can introduce mindfulness into our day-to-day lives.
 As with the CBT techniques, this can become a positive habit.
-By centering yourself in the present and letting go of worries, negative thoughts and feelings can drift away and instead you can learn to feel more in control and more positive.
+By centering yourself in the present and letting go of worries, negative thoughts, and feelings can drift away, and instead, you can learn to feel more in control and positive.